yangqy03/week_2_mini_assignment_first_data_analysis/README.md

 ## Why K-Means here?

 - We want simple, explainable groups of products without labels.
+No ground-truth labels exist.
+I don’t already know which drinks are “bestsellers,” “premium treats,” or “value staples.”
+Those are the insights you want, not inputs you can train on.
+Supervised models (e.g., classifiers) need labeled targets; you don’t have them here.
+- Goal is to discover structure, not predict a label.
+I want natural groupings that explain behavior (price level, volume, when they sell) to guide menu, promos, and stocking—not a prediction for each row.
 - Price–volume–revenue and daypart behavior naturally separate items into buckets that map to business actions (stocking, placement, promos).
 - K-Means is fast, repeatable, and works well with standardized numeric features.
+Actionable patterns emerge from similarity.
+Unsupervised clustering groups items that behave alike so you can apply cluster-level decisions (pricing bands, bundles, placement, staffing by daypart).

 ## Findings and Insights